-It’s hard to believe, but it’s almost time to be registering your little learners for kindergarten!
-If you’ve got a first timer, or one you’re on the fence about, I think you’ll enjoy this mini series I did last year with the help of some of this area’s experts!
+It’s hard to believe, but it’s time to be registering your little learners for kindergarten!
+If you’ve got a first timer, or one you’re on the fence about, I think you’ll enjoy this mini series we put together with the help of some of this area’s experts!

 Cindy Johnson is an Early Learning Specialist in the Franklin Pierce School District.
 Laurie Sjolund is the Early Learning Coordinator in the Sumner School District.
 They were both very generous with their time, and gave me lots of great tips to share with you.

 First, if you’re the parent of a 4 or 5 year old who has not yet started kindergarten, be on the lookout for information about Ready! for Kindergarten classes.
 Most every district offers some kind of kindergarten registration event, but Ready! for Kindergarten (look for the exclamation point) is a special program.
 If you participate in the class you’ll learn fun ways to work on early learning skills with your kiddos (flashcards not required), and you’ll walk away with free toys and educational materials you get to keep.
 Score!

 I’ve heard from several readers that these are excellent.
 I know Puyallup has some coming up.
 If you want to check for one in your district, you can head here to the Ready! for Kindergarten site , and plug your zip code into the box towards the bottom.
 If you see a link for your district, but it leads to something with really old dates, I would call.
 It probably means they offer the program, but they haven’t updated the site.

 If you aren’t able to take one of these classes, you can still make sure your preschooler is ready to learn.
 Both Sjolund and Johnson talked about how important it is for parents to be their children’s first teachers from birth on, by doing simple things like nightly story reading and block play.